Welcome to Maple

 MathsGroups 1 & 2 will cover multiply, length, mass, capacity Group 3 will cover multiply, length, fractions, decimals Group 4 will cover multiply, divide, decimals, perimeter Relate familiar events to times of the day, seasons, days of the week – discuss what you might be doing at the weekend.
 Use opportunities to tell the time especially using analogue clock face.

-English Each week we will read Just like Me by Louise Gooding and complete comprehension work.
-We will also be finding information in texts and be using grammar and punctuation correctly.
-We will focus on grammar and punctuation.
+English Each week we will be looking at different genres of poetry.
+We will look at rhyming and play poetry games.
+We will also be learning some poems, reading them aloud and performing them.
 Use illustrations and captions to locate information.
-Practise reading in real life situations, look for the exit signs, read road signs, identify shops, look at prices and key words when shopping.
+Practise reading in real life situations: look for the exit signs, read road signs, identify shops, look at prices and key words when shopping.

-Asdan Personal Development ProgrammeThey will be completing challenges in enterprise, weights & volumes, using software, lifeskills, sport & leisure and home safety this term.
+Asdan Personal Development ProgrammeThey will be completing challenges in Our Environment, Beliefs and Values, lifeskills, sport & leisure and home safety this term.
 They will be learning new problem solving skills and complete work independently Any opportunity to practise life skills such as using the phone, choosing and buying food independently, comparing prices, looking at best value and special offers

 TTRS/ Driving TheoryTTRS is multisensory course that teaches touch typing to help students improve their reading and spelling skills.
 They will be able to work through the course at their own pace revisiting modules as needed.
 Opportunities to use touch typing in a keyboard.
 Looking at the spelling of new words when out and about.
 Help write a shopping list at home.
 Point out driving signs and symbols when out, discuss the rules of the road when driving together.